 ECME VistA package needs to be modified so that electronic claims can continue to be submitted to third party payers with the appropriate NCPDP External Code List (ECL) values.
 Claims that do not comply with the latest ECLs may be rejected by third party payers.

-Development team will complete an analysis of the ECLs published on/after January 2016 to determine impacts of update to ECME
+Development team will complete an analysis of the ECLs published on/after January 2016 to determine impacts of update to ECME, including:

 Analysis will include summary of impacts to ECME and data values to update